Mekari Qontak

 Sales Pipeline

-A representation of a lead or opportunity’s stages to becoming a customer.
+A view of how a lead or opportunity moves towards becoming a customer.

 Sales-Qualified Lead (SQL)